futres/RShinyFuTRES/README.md

 dataMelt()
 ```
 The dataMelt function turns <b>wide</b> data into <b>long</b> format, with each row as a measurement.
 It takes the measurementType columns (e.g., body mass, total length, etc.) and turns them into rows with the values into a new column measurementValue.

+The user must select _at least two_ measurements for this function to work.

 The function also removes any rows that have no measurementValue, as well as any empty columns.